isciences/exactextract/README.md

     In files with more than one band, the band number (1-indexed) can be specified using square brackets, e.g., `-r temp:temperature.tif[4]`.
   * The `-p` argument provides the location for the polygon input.
     As with the `-r` argument, this can be a file name or some other location understood by GDAL, such as a PostGIS vector source (`-p "PG:dbname=basins[public.basins_lev05]"`).
-  * The `-f` argument indicates that we'd like the field `country_name` from the shapefile to be included as a field in the output file.
   * The `-s` argument instructs `exactextract` to compute the mean of the raster we refer to as `temp` for each polygon.
     These values will be stored as a field called `temp_mean` in the output file.
   * The `-o` argument indicates the location of the output file.
-    The format of the output file is inferred by GDAL using the file extension.
+    The format of the output file is inferred using the file extension.
+  * The `--include-col` argument indicates that we'd like the field `country_name` from the shapefile to be included as a field in the output file.

 With reasonable real-world inputs, the processing time of `exactextract` is roughly divided evenly between (a) I/O (reading raster cells, which may require decompression) and (b) computing the area of each raster cell that is covered by each polygon.
 In common usage, we might want to perform many calculations in which one or both of these steps can be reused, such as: